Controller Documents 1.0

 2.5 Multihash

-A Multihash value starts with a binary header, which includes 1) an identifier for the specific cryptographic hash algorithm, 2) the length of the cryptographic hash, and 3) the value of the cryptographic hash.
+A Multihash value starts with a binary header, which includes 1) an identifier for the specific cryptographic hashing algorithm, 2) a cryptographic digest length in bytes, and 3) the value of the cryptographic digest.
 The normative Multihash header values defined by this specification, and their associated output sizes and associated specifications, are provided below:

 Multihash Identifier Multihash Header Description